E-commerce Tracking in WooCommerce: 45 tools to use with GA

 2. Narrow segmentation

-Segmentation criteria are important to have a clear bifurcation of who you should be targeting next.
-Only demographics is a bad indicator of who your loyal audience is.
-There are a lot more factors, important ones, specifically when it comes to E-commerce.
+Segmentation criteria are important to clearly bifurcate who you should target next.
+Demographics alone are a bad indicator of who your loyal audience is.
+There are a lot more important factors, specifically when it comes to e-commerce.

-The device that is being used, revenue generated per visit, E-Commerce conversion rate, and the number of transactions are some of the important points that every store owner should be keeping track of.
+The device being used, revenue generated per visit, E-Commerce conversion rate, and the number of transactions are some of the important points that every store owner should keep track of.

 The most terrible problem with GA is its sampling.
 Anything beyond 50k visitors is swept out of the sample.
 So the data that you get in your reports is not holistic.

-Moreover, you get hold of the ‘What’.
-The ‘Why’ never gets clear to you.
-Tools with wider segment indicators, help you profile out your customers better and then analyse their behavior.
+Moreover, you grasp the ‘What’, but the ‘Why’ never becomes clear.
+Tools with wider segment indicators help you profile your customers better and then analyse their behavior.

 3. Engagement vortex on pages